Digital Photo Essentials

 Feeling overwhelmed by the number of file formats to choose from when trying to save your images in Photoshop?
 This quick guide looks at the essential formats we need to know, including the pros and cons of each one and the situations where it makes the most sense to use it!

-Image Compression: Seeing The Difference With Digital Photos And JPEG Compression
+Seeing The Difference With JPEG Compression In Photoshop

 It's a fact of life with digital photos that sometimes we need to compress them to make our file sizes smaller.
 Our computer screens don't always make it easy to see the damage being done to the image, but thanks to one of Photoshop's rarely-used blending modes, the horrors of jpeg compression become strikingly clear.

-Color Bit Depth: Benefits Of Working With 16-Bit Images
+The Benefits Of Working With 16-Bit Images In Photoshop

 The whole point of editing images in Photoshop is to make them look better, so why risk making them look worse in the process if you don't have to?
 If you've been editing 8-bit images when you could have been working in 16-bit mode, you've been missing out on a world of flexibility.